 All boats are to be presented at the race platform ready for use (meaning taped up, with all necessary parts, nuts and bolts in place).
-Time for weighing, Voltage check or time to fuel up are not included in the set time window of the competitor. (also observe the part of switches under lids in the Safety Rules).
+Time for weighing, Voltage check or time to fuel up are not included in the set time window of the competitor (also observe the part of switches under lids in the Safety Rules).

-At CC or WC the organizer has to foresee a sheltered preparation area.
-After being summoned the battery Voltage or correct Limiter setting is checked, batteries weighed (when required), and when stated in the Rules boats weighed as well.
+At CC or WC the organizer has to prepare a sheltered preparation area.
+After being summoned, the battery Voltage or correct Limiter setting is checked, batteries weighed (when required), and when stated in the Rules boats weighed as well (with Naviga provided limiter included -where it applies).
 All this is to be done by properly trained people.
 After this the boats can be taped up.
 Next the Pontoon Judge will assign the position on the platform the participant must stand.
 After the race, the same area is to be used for further checks like battery Voltage, Limiter reading and weight according to the specific class rules.